REX2626/Collision-Framework/README.md

 # TODO:

+Add collisions for rotated objects (make rotation relative, and use corners of square)

-Add rotation
+Add rotation speed into collision system
-Check for collision by using pixel masks?
-Find a way to work out when they will collide

 Collisions will make moments, which will rotate a square The moment will occur wherever the square touches the other square